 In this five-part series, I’m covering each design principle laid out in SOLID.
 In this post, I am covering the Interface segregation principle.

 The “I” in SOLID is a principle that is easy to skip over.
 Everyone will always remember the “S”, because it is first.
 The “L” is easy to remember because it is can be easily summed up as “use interfaces”.
-The “D” is easy to remember because it is dependency injection, which we all know.
+The “D” is easy to remember because it is dependency inversion, which we all know.

 That leaves us with the “O” and the “I”.
 The “O” is the Open / closed principle, which is the hardest one to link about to a service-oriented world.
 When we teach our Software Design and Engineering Clinics, we often refer to SOLID as SoLID because we don’t focus on the “O” much.
 But the “I” in SOLID is something we need to really focus on.
 It is super important but harder to understand.